kelemen/netbeans-gradle-project/readme.md

   The "Reload Project" action must be executed manually (from the project's popup menu).
 No automatic detection is done because reloading the project is slow (just like opening it).
-- Exclusion of directories from source sets are ignored.
-I don't see how it is possible in NetBeans (efficiently) because you cannot create your own ClassPath implementation.